-

-Share Ecological surveys to take place on Facebook Share Ecological surveys to take place on Twitter Share Ecological surveys to take place on Linkedin Email Ecological surveys to take place link
+Share Underground Utility survey to take place on Facebook Share Underground Utility survey to take place on Twitter Share Underground Utility survey to take place on Linkedin Email Underground Utility survey to take place link

-Ecologists will be on the fields for one day during the week of 6th March to carry out the site assessment for the Preliminary Ecological Appraisal.
-There will be no impact on use for regular visitors to the fields.
+Surveyors will be at Hemsleys Meadow and Finches Field for one day during the week of 27th March to carry out the site assessment for the Underground Utility survey.
+There will be no impact on use for visitors to the fields.

 A Preliminary Ecological Appraisal seeks to identify the main habitat types present on site and establish the potential to support protected or notable species.
 The site visit is part of the appraisal which also involves desk-based research.